 Looking to shop kegerators?

-There are a wide variety of kegerators depending on the setup you're looking for.
-Build your own kegerator kits let you start with a keg fridge option and build from there, choosing exactly the kegerator parts you want.
+There is a wide variety of kegerators depending on the setup you're looking for.
+Check out our Kegerator Buying Guide to find out which one is right for you.
 Already have an extra fridge on hand?
 Then you'll want to look at kegerator conversion kits.
 If you're going that route, check out our how-to video on installing a kegerator conversion kit here!